VidHarm: A Clip Based Dataset for Harmful Content Detection: Related Work

 Papadamou \etal\cite{Papadamou2019} construct a dataset with MPA-inspired labels from YouTube videos to identify inappropriate content.
 However, they restrict their model to a set of handpicked features from the video.
 Additionally their labeling process is not performed by experts.

 Both Shafaei \etal~\cite{Shafaei2020} and Mohamed and Ha~\cite{mohamed2020first} provide datasets for the MPA and British Board of Film Classification (BBFC) ratings based on transcribed dialogue.
 However, these datasets do not take non-verbal audio nor visual content into account.

-A summary of the relationships between the proposed dataset and already existing ones is shown in Table \ref{tab:datasets}.
+A summary of the relationships between the proposed dataset and already existing ones is shown in Table~\ref{tab:datasets}.